How to Choose a Tumble Dryer: UK Buyer Guide

 Running costs matter much more when the dryer becomes part of your weekly routine.
 In that situation, better efficiency usually becomes easier to justify.

-- More weekly use = stronger case for efficiency
+- More weekly use means a stronger case for efficiency

 - Long-term value matters more